Interactive Progress View

 Very large runs

-For runs with tens of thousands of documents the grid would never fit on screen, so it switches to a heatmap: each cell stands for a bucket of documents, shaded by how many are done.
-The live counts and per-operation totals still tell you exactly where things stand.
+For runs with tens of thousands of documents, the grid switches to a heatmap: each cell stands for a bucket of documents, shaded by how many are done.
+Live counts and per-operation totals still update.